-Although there is no guaranteed cure, you may be offered injections around the eye.
+Although there is no guaranteed cure, you may be offered injections around your eye to help treat your condition.

-Botulinum toxin (Botox) is produced by the bacterium Clostridium botulinum.
-It is usually associated with causing botulism (food poisoning) but, when it is used in controlled doses, it is safely used to relax excessive muscle contraction.
-It is injected into the muscles and blocks the signal from the nerve.
-This helps to stop the spasms.
+Botulinum can be used in controlled doses, to safely relax excessive muscle contraction.
+It is injected into the muscles and blocks the signal from the nerve, which helps to stop the spasms.
 The effects of the injection last for two to three months and it starts to work within a few days.
 About seven out of 10 people with blepharospasm are helped by botulinum (Botox) injections.